-For ease of reference, the tables below set out the relevant page references for the consolidated financial statements, the notes to the consolidated financial statements and the Independent Auditors' reports for the years ended 31 December 2017 and 31 December 2018 as set out in the 2017 Annual Report on Form 20-F and the 2018 Annual Report on Form 20-F of Eni.
-Any information not listed in the cross-reference table but included in the documents incorporated by reference is given for information purposes only and is not required by the relevant annexes of the Commission Delegated Regulation supplementing the Prospectus Regulation.
+For ease of reference, the tables below set out the relevant page references for the consolidated financial statements, the notes to the consolidated financial statements and the Independent Auditors' reports for the years ended 31 December 2018 and 31 December 2019 as set out in the 2018 Annual Report on Form 20-F and the 2019 Annual Report on Form 20-F of Eni.
+Any information not listed in the cross-reference table is not incorporated by reference and is either not relevant for investors or is covered elsewhere in this Base Prospectus.